 Prevalence is about 1/2500 to 5000 deliveries.
 Fetal mortality rate may approach 60% if vasa previa is not diagnosed before birth.

-The diagnosis should be suspected based on presentation or results of routine prenatal ultrasonography.
+The diagnosis of vasa previa should be suspected based on presentation or results of routine prenatal ultrasonography.
 At presentation, the fetal heart rate pattern, commonly sinusoidal, is usually nonreassuring.
 The diagnosis is typically confirmed by transvaginal ultrasonography.
-Fetal vessels can be seen within the membranes passing directly over the internal cervical os.
+Fetal vessels can be seen within the membranes passing directly over or near the internal cervical os.
 Doppler color flow mapping can be used as an adjunct.

-Antenatal management of vasa previa is controversial, partly because randomized clinical trials are lacking.
-At most centers, nonstress testing is done twice a week beginning at 28 to 30 wk.
+Prenatal management of vasa previa is controversial, partly because randomized clinical trials are lacking.
+At most centers, nonstress testing is done twice a week beginning at 28 to 30 weeks.
 The purpose is to detect compression of the umbilical cord.
-Admission for continuous monitoring or for nonstress testing every 6 to 8 h at about 30 to 32 wk is often offered.
+Admission for continuous monitoring or for nonstress testing every 6 to 8 hours at about 30 to 32 weeks is often offered.

 Corticosteroids are used to accelerate fetal lung maturity.

 Emergency cesarean delivery is usually indicated if any of the following occurs: